First-Year Competency Assessment

 Students enrolled in select sections of Health & Exercise Studies courses will complete a critical and creative thinking assessment.
 Students will register for a date and time to complete the assessment at the DELTA testing center in Cox Hall between August 24 and September 7, 2022.
 The assessment consists of 15 questions.
 Students will not have to study or otherwise prepare to complete the assessment.
 Students will not receive a grade for this assessment.
 Please consult your syllabus for more information regarding participation.
 All assessment data are reported in aggregate and individual student results are confidential.
-NC State faculty and staff will use the data to make decisions to improve student learning in quantitative literacy.
+NC State faculty and staff will use the data to make decisions to improve student learning in critical and creative thinking.

 NC State uses the Critical-thinking Assessment Test (CAT) to assess how students are meeting our stated learning outcomes.
-The assessment is timed at 45 minutes and is completed online.
-The assessment consists of multiple choice and numeric entry questions; a calculator is provided within the assessment instrument.
+The assessment is not timed and is completed on paper with pencil.
+The assessment consists of mainly short essay questions.

 Participation in competency assessment is voluntary but highly encouraged.
 NC State engages in assessment as a process of reflection and continuous improvement.
 DASA Assessment shares aggregated data with faculty and staff so that they can make their courses and curricula even better.
 We additionally report on general education competency assessment to our accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).